dumbCodesOnly/V/replit.md

 This project is a comprehensive Telegram-based trading bot supporting both Toobit and LBank exchanges for USDT-M futures trading, offering multi-trade capabilities.
 It allows users to manage multiple simultaneous trading configurations conversationally, with advanced risk management, portfolio tracking, and real-time execution monitoring.
 The goal is to provide a powerful, user-friendly tool for active traders, leveraging Telegram for accessibility, with modular exchange support and a comprehensive suite of trading tools.

 ## Recent Changes (September 6, 2025)
+- **Successful GitHub Import to Replit**: Successfully imported and configured the multi-exchange trading bot for the Replit environment
+- **Dependency Management**: Cleaned up requirements.txt and installed all Python dependencies including Flask, SQLAlchemy, and exchange SDKs
+- **Database Configuration**: Configured application to use SQLite database with automatic fallback when PostgreSQL is not available
+- **Replit Environment Setup**: Properly configured Flask app to run on 0.0.0.0:5000 with webview output and debug mode enabled
+- **Workflow Configuration**: Set up proper Replit workflow for the web application with port 5000 and webview output type
+- **Deployment Configuration**: Configured autoscale deployment settings using Gunicorn for production deployment
+- **Application Verification**: Confirmed application runs successfully with Trading Expert interface, paper trading mode, and all API endpoints functional
 - **Implemented Comprehensive Klines Data Caching System**: Added `KlinesCache` database model with intelligent cache-first approach for candlestick data
 - **Enhanced SMC Analyzer with Smart Caching**: Modified `get_candlestick_data` method to use cache-first strategy with gap detection and automatic TTL management
 - **Advanced Cache Management**: Implemented timeframe-specific cache TTL (15min for 1h, 60min for 4h, 240min for 1d) with data retention policies